HangDDev/YuBot/README.md

 # YuBot
- A multipurpose Discord bot made for improving servers
+ A multipurpose Discord bot made for improving Discord servers

 ---